 It was two nights before she next visited.
 I was scared that I was losing my mind and had made her up.
 A figment of my imagination, to deal with the passing of my mother.
 It explained why she reminded me of her so much...
 I wanted to get her back.
 How do you tell your imagination to bring back a girl it made up?
 It is rather like I have no control of it.
-But, alas!
-I was sleeping one night, after completely ruling out the possibility that she's real.
+But, she only appeared after I had completely ruling out the possibility that she's real.

 'Vanessa!'
 I hear a soft, faint voice call.
 'Wake up!
 You promised!'